 Puerto Viejo de Talamanca sits alongside the Caribbean Sea in southeast Costa Rica and has a distinctive Caribbean feel.

-You can visit Costa Rica to know more about Rica costa’s wide-ranging cultural diversity.
+You can visit Costa Rica to learn more about Rica Costa’s wide-ranging cultural diversity.
 On the other hand, Puerto Viejo has people of Afro-Caribbean descent and people of indigenous origin.

 Rice made from coconuts and Reggaeton beats fill the air here, and traditional houses are colorful and welcoming.
 Puerto Viejo has some of the largest and most beautiful beaches and jungles in the country and fabulous restaurants and nightlife.